1901 Holy Communion Pendant Necklace

 Rare, 117 year old Antique First Communion Medal

 Antique, elegant, and perfectly-preserved 1.03 inch diameter 825 sterling silver relief medal from 1901.
 This piece has a stunning First Communion chalice with custom engraving: "Raymonde, 23 of May, 1901."
 The name Raymonde, pronounced "Re-Mond," is a girl's name, the feminine of Raymond, similar to Ramona or Raylinn.
 The other side is of a young girl holding a candle, with rays of light.
 The medal was engraved by Félix Rasumny (1869-1940), a renowned medal artist.
 It is signed on the front F. Rasumny and also initialled A.D.
 The words argent 950 and M/M are engraved around the rim.
 There is also the sanglier French silver hallmark.
 It has some wear from normal devotional use.

 The pendant has a .5 inch drop, a rosary bead in blue/grey.
 The chain is sturdy box cut, and can be adjusted from choker size all the way to 28 inches.
 It pulls over your head and adjusted by a high-quality silicon ball.
 It's our most popular chain for larger medals because of its quality and versatility.

-All TrésorBleu items are gift wrapped and shipping is free within the U.S. See photos for scale.
+Shipping is free within the U.S. See photos for gift wrap and for scale.